Categories

 17th–19th April, University of Exeter

 We are delighted that you are interested in joining us in Exeter for our conference Writing Faith and Place in Early Modern Britain.
 We have assembled a rich array of papers, panels and keynote addresses on how religious identities are shaped, maintained and defended through varied kinds of writing in regional contexts across England, Wales and Ireland and moving outwards to New England, the Middle East and the rest of the globe.
-Below is the most up-to-date version of the programme, though the details are subject to change.
+See below for programme details.

 To register, please visit this link.